It’s time. You didn’t think it would ever come to this point in your marriage, but you are done.

-One of the crucial things to keep in mind while searching for ways on how to tell husband you want a divorce is that never, ever point fingers at your partner.
+One of the crucial things to keep in mind while searching for ways to tell your husband you want a divorce is to never, ever point fingers at your partner.

 He may even point blame at you while trying to get you to point fingers back.
 Don’t play that game.
-You can go round and round in circles coming up with whose fault it was.
+You can go in circles coming up with whose fault it was.

 In reality, the fault lies with both of you at least a little bit.
 At this point, the past doesn’t matter.
 What matters is the present and the future.

 How else should you talk to your husband when you want a divorce?